 Healthy Thanksgiving Bonus Suggestion #2: Bless your parents and grandparents.

 If you’re spending Thanksgiving Day at your parents’ or grandparents’ home, suggest that everyone spend Thanksgiving evening decorating for the Christmas holidays.
-They’d probably love help getting the Christmas tree out of the basement and setting it up…and ultimately they will enjoy the time spent with you!
+Most likely they will love and appreciate help in getting the Christmas tree and decorations out of the basement or attic and setting it up…and ultimately they will enjoy the time spent with you and all the great memories that are made.